Roadmap to planar electron-ion point Paul trap: Overview of noise sources

 Spectral density of the electric field noise caused by surface adatoms in the case of ideally smooth surface is approximated to be \SI{8.0E-18}{\volt\squared\per\meter\squared\second} at room temperature and less in lower temperatures\cite{brownnutt_ion-trap_2015}.
 This is almost three orders of magnitude less than Johnson-Nyquist noise.
-However, surface roughness has also a contribution to this heating rate.
-We apply the average heating rate for the case of uniform surface-adatom distribution.
+However, surface roughness has also a contribution to this decoherence rate.
+We apply the average rate for the case of uniform surface-adatom distribution.
 An equation for ratio of the field noise spectral density (which is straightly proportional to heating rate) with roughness and without it has been previously derived \cite{lin_effects_2016}.
 We assume values of \qty{1.2}{\micro\meter} for rms surface roughness, \qty{30}{\micro\meter} for characteristic length of surface roughness, \qty{169}{\pico\meter} for surface-adatom equilibrium position and \qty{31.2}{THz} for surface-adatom vibrational transition frequency.
-Based on these, the ratio deviates less than $10^{-7}$ from one at liquid helium-4 temperature (for possible future experiments) and even less in higher temperatures.
+Based on these, the ratio deviates less than $10^{-7}$ from one at the liquid helium-4 temperature (for possible future experiments) and even less at higher temperatures.
 Therefore, the surface roughness does not have a significant effect on the heating rate in our trap assembly.

-In a previous study for heating of a trapped electron \cite{yu_feasibility_2022} (not to be confused with trapping in the two frequency potential or in the potentials from Figures \ref{fig:potentials} and \ref{fig:9}), heating rate from the vibrational ground state caused by Johnson-Nyquist noise was estimated to be 140 quanta/s in a cryogenic temperature (0.4 K in the article).
-Calculating copper residual resistivity $\SI{9.3E-9}{\ohm\meter}$ for our transmission line design, 8.8 MHz and 0.4 K, we can estimate combined heating rate from Johnson-Nyquist noise, blackbody radiation and surface effects to be 3.7 quanta/s, which would significantly improve the previous result.
-Heating rate of less than 140 quanta/s would be achievable at 10 K for the copper trap and up to 93 K (transition temperature) for the superconducting one.
+In a previous study for heating of a trapped electron \cite{yu_feasibility_2022} (not to be confused with trapping in the two frequency potential or in the potentials from Figures \ref{fig:potentials} and \ref{fig:9}), heating rate from the vibrational ground state caused by Johnson-Nyquist noise was estimated to be 140 quanta/s in a cryogenic temperature (\qty{0.4}{\kelvin} in the article).
+Calculating copper residual resistivity $\SI{9.3E-9}{\ohm\meter}$ for our transmission line design, $\we = \qty{8.8}{MHz}$ and temperature of \qty{0.4}{K}, we can estimate combined heating rate from Johnson-Nyquist noise, blackbody radiation and surface effects to be 7.5 quanta/s from the ground state, which would significantly improve the previous result.
+Heating rate of less than 140 quanta/s would be achievable at \qty{10}{\kelvin} for the copper trap and up to \qty{93}{\kelvin} (transition temperature) for the superconducting one.